 He has an undergraduate degree in accounting from the University of Illinois in Urbana and is a Certified Public Accountant.

 Cynthia Evangelisti is Treasurer of the Chicago Park District and has been with the Park District since 2003.
 In her capacity as Treasurer, she is responsible for overseeing and managing the Park District’s debt ($1.3 billion), and its cash and investment ($300 million) portfolios.
-Prior to her appointment as Treasurer, Cynthia served as Acting Treasurer, Deputy Treasurer, Assistant Treasurer and Senior Treasury Analyst at the Park District, Cynthia was instrumental and played a pivotal role in the Park District achieving upgrades from rating agencies, the creation and the development of the Park District’s debt policy and procedures, banking due diligence and refinanced debt for approximately $107 million in savings for the Park District.
+Prior to her appointment as Treasurer, Cynthia served as Acting Treasurer, Deputy Treasurer, Assistant Treasurer and Senior Treasury Analyst at the Park District, Cynthia played a pivotal role in the Park District achieving past upgrades from rating agencies, the development of the Park District’s debt policy and procedures and refinanced debt for approximately $107 million in savings for the Park District.

 Prior to her tenure at the Park District, Cynthia held various positions at the City of Chicago.
 During her career, Cynthia has managed and closed bond transactions in the billions, which spans multiple credits.
 She is a member of the Government Finance Officers Association (GFOA) and was recently elected to serve on GFOA's executive board for a term of three years.
 She formerly served on its Treasury and Investment Management Committee as Chair and Co-Chair of the Investment Subcommittee.
 She is also a member of the National Association of Bond Lawyers (Legal Assistants Section), and is a former officer and emeritus director of Women in Public Finance and currently serves as Vice President and Director of the Chicago Chapter of Women in Public Finance.